blrichards/MsgPet/README.md

 ## Usage

 MsgPET is very simple to use.
-Configuration for the tool relies mainly on a yaml config file ('.msgpetrc') that should be placed in the user's home directory
+Configuration for the tool can be set through the command line (run `MsgPET help` to see valid arguments).

 ### Config File

-These four key value pairs are required in `~/.msgpetrc` for the tool to run
+Default values for test configuration can be set by putting the key value pair in a `~/.msgpetrc` file.
+This is to avoid typing out long commands each time a test is run.
+Command line arguments will always override config file defaults.
+Valid config file pairing are as follows

 * `port`:`int` -> port number of server to test
 * `host`:`string` -> hostname of server to test
-* `clients`:`int` -> number of tests to simulate during test
+* `requests`:`int` -> number of requests to simulate during test
 * `delay`:`string` -> delay between client requests, specified by \[number\]\[unit\] (example: `0.5ms`)
+* `message-size`: `string` -> see valid message sizes below
+* `single-socket`: `bool` -> if true, ignores delay value and calls requests and logs responses consecutively using a single socket (auto-defaults to false if not specified)

 ##### Example `.msgpetrc`